About

 Background

-Eboni's family hails from Letohatchee, Alabama, but most of her childhood was split between San Diego and Atlanta.
-If you ask her though, she'll probably say she's from the ATL, because that's where she found her heart's beat— deep in the rhythms of trap music while attending Tri-Cities High School then Clark Atlanta University (and later, the University of Alabama- haaay Master's degree!) in the beautiful "dirty south".
+My family is from the sticks of Alabama, but I grew up between San Diego and Atlanta.
+If you ask me though, I’ll probably say I'm from the ATL—because that’s where I found my heart’s beat, deep in the rhythms of trap music at Tri-Cities High School, then at Clark Atlanta University (and later, the University of Alabama— haaay, Master’s degree!) in the beautiful “Dirty South.”

-With a heart full of gratitude for her ancestors, the magic of this journey, and the genuine connections she’s made, Eboni is ready for whatever comes next.
+With gratitude for my ancestors, this journey, and the genuine connections I’ve made, I remain in service of #GodsPlan for me.

 Stay tuned!